PESKYMAILMAN/PESKYMAILMAN/README.md

 ⁉️ I can be very distant and busy sometimes.
 I'm not ignoring anyone on purpose.

+⁉️ I'm still kinda new to all labeling/system/fictkin and etc stuff, I'm really sorry if I'm gonna make mistakes/mispronoun you because of that!! :(

 📌 I care for my friends a lot.
 I will kill for every single of them.
 MARK MY WORDS!! /hj

 📌 Most of fandoms I'm in are stated in sp, but hf ones are: Guts And Blackpowder; Phighting!; Deltarune(up to 4th chapter for now); Nullscape; 8:11.